mpanunto/NFDRS_FEMS/README.md

 ### Process Historical Data (optional)
 If requested, FEMS data will be downloaded for all stations in the StationList.csv, and processed to generate daily listings, and percentile breakpoint & lookup tables.

-### Seasonal Filter (optional)
-Specify a start and end date in MM-DD format.
-This will filter the historical data range to the user's specified "season" when calculating percentile breakpoints and percentile tables for each index.

 ### Create Charts (optional)
 If requested, charts are created for each of the user's specified indices.
 The user must also specify if the FEMS "Production" or "Staging" environment should be used for downloading the current year and forecast data.